 9. Brand awareness: Your brand is what makes your organization stand out from the crowd.
 Brand awareness is an important way to understand how your customers think of your brand, and how aware they are of your distinct brand vs. your competitors.
 Understanding—and increasing—brand awareness is a key part of your long-term marketing strategy.

 10. Sales: You’ll often find business objectives related to improving or refining the sales cycle.
 This could include anything from reducing customer acquisition cost (CAC), developing better lead tracking, increasing cross-selling, or something else.

 11. Churn: In business, your churn rate refers to how many customers you lose over a set period of time.
-Reducing churn is a great way to increase your revenue and ensure your customers are satisfied with the product or service you provide.Set and achieve goals with Asana
+Reducing churn is a great way to increase your revenue and ensure your customers are satisfied with the product or service you provide.Free company objectives template

 12. Employee satisfaction and engagement: Part of your business is how your employees feel about working there, too.
 Increasing employee satisfaction and engagement leads to happier employees, reduced burnout, and more effective teams.

 13. Employee retention: A key internal business objective is how long your employees spend at your company.
 Increasing tenure and reducing turnover can help you achieve more complex projects with knowledgeable employees.